twilio/programmable-asset-tracker/README.md

   - Geofence Exited
   - Battery Low
   - Repossession Mode Activated
+  - Tampering Detected
+- Power management: switching hardware components off when not used
 - Staying offline most of time.
 Connect to the Internet (from Imp-device to Imp-Agent) when required only.
 Internet connection is used for:
   - Data/alerts sending
   - GNSS Assist data obtaining